 The deadlift is meant to work your lower back, trapezius muscles , and glutes, but with a straight bar, you’ll also engage your legs and arms to stabilize your body.

 It’s not a bad thing, but if you’re trying to isolate certain muscles , then most hex bars will give you much more control.

 For beginners, it’s a great option because open hex bars are easy to lift during strength training.
 You don’t have to focus as much on your balance, and it’s also a lot easier to maintain good posture through the deadlift.

 How Much Does A Hex Bar Weigh: My Final Thoughts

 45 lbs (20 kg), 55 lbs (25 kg), 75 lbs (34 kg)

-If you want to better target muscle growth in your glutes and back to get that dream body, then try switching to the hex bar for your next sets.
+If you want to better target muscle growth in your glutes and back to get that dream body, then try switching to the traditional hex bars for your next sets.

-Check what the bar weighs and then gradually load it up to get used to the slightly different movement.
+Check what the hex bar weighs and then gradually load it up to get used to the other specialty bars movement.

 What To Eat & What Supplements To Take?